vuestorefront/vue-storefront/packages/core/docs/reference/migrate/2.5.11/overview.md

 To enable these properties, open the  `nuxt.config.js` file and add the `middlewareUrl`  and `ssrMiddlewareUrl` properties to the `publicRuntimeConfig` object as shown below:

 :::warning
-Make sure to pass whole url with protocol and/or port and suffix it with `/api/`.
+Make sure to pass the whole URL with protocol, port (if applicable), and suffix it with `/api/`.
 :::

 ```javascript